 Products I love when making this turkey…

-This Traeger turkey recipe is so EASY and delicious – and if you’re like me, then you probably already have most of these items on hand!
 OR maybe you have never made a turkey on a Traeger grille before, & you might be a bit nervous – but you’re going to love the how easy & delicious this dinner is.
 I have made a list below of the things I absolutely can’t live without when it comes to making this awesome dinner.

 - Traeger/pellet grille